Sal Stowers: Early life

 Stowers was born in Pasadena, California.
 She was raised in Madera by her grandmother.
+At age 14, she attended Tyra Banks's "T-Zone" camp to help build her self esteem and confidence.
 She then moved to Los Angeles, where she worked as a receptionist before appearing on America's Next Top Model.

 Career

 Modeling

 Stowers was signed with Photogenics Model Management and had also appeared in a commercial for fast-food restaurant Wendy's, with actor Tom Lenk.
 She had modeled for DOMIJ clothing, and d.e.m.o.
 She was also an extra in an episode of the TV series Ugly Betty and on two episodes of the Tyra Banks Show, modeling for Rami, Project Runway season four contestant.
 Stowers appeared in the "Welcome Back" music video, and had an ad for 24 Hour Fitness.
 She also modeled for Especially Yours wigs, and was featured in a fashion spread for InTouch Weekly.
-She was recruited for America's Next Top Model, where she where she subsequently won the ninth cycle of the competition, beating Chantal Jones in the final.
+She was recruited for America's Next Top Model, where she subsequently won the ninth cycle of the competition, beating Chantal Jones in the final.
 She was signed with Elite Model Management.

 Several blogs and news outlets have speculated that her past relationship with Banks (her participation in Banks' T-Zone camp and her past appearances on Tyra's television shows and her appearance as a model on The Tyra Banks Show and Cycle 6 of America's Next Top Model), may have influenced the selection of the winner.
 Stowers had also been a national spokesmodel for Especially Yours wigs for more than a year before the show ran, as well as appearing in an episode of the hit US sitcom Ugly Betty.